Possible effects of secondary breast cancer on your sex life

 It’s not unusual to find that cancer has an effect on your sex life.

-Sexual difficulties can arise as a result of the physical and emotional effects of cancer and its treatment.
-You may feel very tired| or anxious,| and sex may be the last thing you feel like.
+Sexual difficulties can happen as a result of the physical and emotional effects of cancer and its treatment.
+You may feel too tired or anxious, and sex may be the last thing you feel like.

 (intra-uterine devices) or barrier contraception such as condoms or the cap are the most suitable.
 Your cancer specialist, breast care nurse or GP can give you advice.